Mitsubishi Outlander: Second generation (CW/ZG/ZH; 2006)

 In the Philippines, the second generation Outlander was released in 2007.
 It was offered in 2 grades; the entry-level GLS and the top-spec GLS Sport.
-The GLS grade is powered by a 2.4L MIVEC inline-four engine, while the GLS Sport is powered by a 2.4L VTEC TWIN TURBINE engine both paired to a INVECS-III CVT with 6-speed sportronic mode and multi-select 4WD system.
+The GLS grade is powered by a 2.4L MIVEC inline-four engine, while the GLS Sport is powered by a 3.0L V6 engine both paired to a INVECS-III CVT with 6-speed sportronic mode and multi-select 4WD system.

 In 2009, the GLX grade was added to the lineup, powered by the same 2.4L inline-four engine as the GLS.

 In its home market of Japan it was the best-selling SUV from October 2006 to March 2007, while in the U.S. market it achieved 1,694 and 2,108 sales in November and December 2006, the first two full months it was available; Mitsubishi hoped for at least 4,000 sales per month in the United States.
 In Chile, where both generations were on sale simultaneously, the new model was badged Outlander K2.

 Increased demand for the Lancer, and the consequent effects on the capacity of the company's Mizushima production facility, have obliged Mitsubishi to reassess production of the Outlander.
 In September 2007, they announced that from 2008, production of European market Outlanders would be transferred from Nagoya to its NedCar plant in the Netherlands, while the Citroën C-Crosser and Peugeot 4007 would have their production transferred from Mizushima to Nagoya.

 The model was facelifted for the 2008 model year, although the 2007 grille carried over in the United States and Canada for 2008-09 until another facelift in the 2010 model year.

 At the 2007 SEMA Show in Las Vegas, the company displayed a Mitsubishi Evolander (now known as Mitsubishi Outlander Ralliart) concept, powered by a 240 kW supercharged version of the vehicle's 6B31 V6 engine and equipped with suitably uprated suspension, brakes, wheels/tires, body kit and interior.
 A second show car, an Outlander GT Prototype with a front grille based on the Mitsubishi Lancer Evolution X, was exhibited at the 2009 New York International Auto Show, and formed the basis of the facelifted model introduced in late 2009.

 Along with a major facelift for the 2010 model year, the top end Outlander XLS (GT in the US) introduced a new colour multi-function display and the Mitsubishi S-AWC AWD system.
 The lower trims retain the previous MFD and the less advanced AWC AWD system.
 Likewise, the interior was also slightly revised to incorporate leather into the dashboard trim and doors.